mozilla/Negatus/README.md

 # Including this in B2G

-Just clone this repo inside `$B2G_REPO/system/`.
-Build and flash B2G as usual and then you will be able to run the agent using `sutagent`.
+Once you have the prerequisites and export the environment variables, just clone this repo inside `$B2G_REPO/system/`.
+Build and flash B2G as usual.
+You will be able to run the agent using `sutagent`.
 It will be in the `$PATH`.

 You do need to set the `LD` path for this to work: